opencv/opencv/modules/features2d/doc/common_interfaces_of_descriptor_matchers.rst

 Matchers of keypoint descriptors in OpenCV have wrappers with a common interface that enables you to easily switch between different algorithms solving the same problem.
 This section is devoted to matching descriptors that are represented as vectors in a multidimensional space.
-All objects that implement ``vector`` descriptor matchers inherit
+All objects that implement ``vector`` descriptor matchers inherit the :ocv:class:`DescriptorMatcher` interface.
-:ref:`DescriptorMatcher` interface.

 .. index:: DMatch